 Parking-lot lights are good examples.
 Have you ever noticed how your car sometimes appears a very different color at night under harsh sodium vapor lights?

 Many parking lot lights are sodium vapor or halogen.
 The trend now is to LED bulbs.
 All of these tend to create a very narrow band of color they produce.

-Flat Paint Easiest
+Is Flat Paint the Easiest to Color Match?

 The sheen or gloss of paint also makes it very difficult to match colors.
 It's much easier to match flat colors than those with gloss.

 High-gloss paints are very unforgiving.
 It's almost impossible to touch up a defect using the same high gloss paint just days after a new paint job!

 Yes, you first need to wash surfaces with soap and water before trying to color match them.
 This process is necessary even if you decide to repaint the entire room.
 Paint should always be applied to a clean, dry surface.

 The washing will remove accumulated dirt, grease, and smoke particles.
 It is virtually impossible to get an exact match on a dirty wall surface.

 Get A Close Match First

 Once the walls are clean, proceed to your local paint store and ask for numerous color chip samples that are close or match your wall color.
 Take these back and hold them against the walls in different spots on a sunny day.